-In 2010 the student leadership body comprised of:
+In 2011 the student leadership body comprised of:

-- College Captain and Vice Captain - Junior School Captain and Vice Captain - SRC Captain - Senior Prefects (Twelve Year 12 Prefects and four Year 11 Prefects) - Secondary House Captains and Vice Captains (Captain from Year 12, Vice Captain from Year 11) - Junior School Two Captains and two Vice Captains from Years 5 - 6) - Student Representative Council (One student per Pastoral Care Class - Primary & Secondary Schools)
+- College Captain and Vice Captain

+- Junior School Captain and Vice Captain

+- SRC Captain

+- Senior Prefects (Twelve Year 12 Prefects and four Year 11 Prefects)

+- Secondary House Captains and Vice Captains

+- Junior School Captains and Vice Captains from Years 5 6

+- Student Representative Council (Student representatives from each Pastoral Care Class - Primary & Secondary Schools)

-Our student leaders represented the College at a number of events including the combined schools ANZAC Day Service organised by the AIS in Hyde Park, the College Foundation Dinner, and several interschool leadership exchanges.
+Our student leaders represented the College at a number of events including the combined schools ANZAC Ceremony organised by the AIS in Hyde Park, the ANZAC Day Dawn Service at Concord and several interschool leadership exchanges.
 Year 8 volunteers assisted at the Junior School Athletics and Swimming Carnivals by participating with the Infant students.

-The major fundraising event for 2010 was the Prefect's Concert held in March which was enjoyed by the students and audience alike.
-On the evening \$6,819.46 was raised and this was donated to the Humour Foundation (Clown Doctors).
+The major fundraising event for 2011 was the Prefect's Concert held in March which was enjoyed by the students and audience alike.
+On the evening approximately \$10,650 was raised and this was donated to Queensland Premiers Flood Appeal.

-The SRC organised a number of events for students which raised funds for the Exodus Foundation, the Australian Refugee Council, Bear Cottage and the Red Shield Appeal.
-Students were encouraged to donate to the Christmas Hamper Appeal and they raised funds through activities held during the SRC Christmas Concert held on the last day of school for 2010.
+The SRC organised a number of events for students that raised funds for the: Heart Foundation, the Cancer Council, Harmony Day, Jeans for Genes and the Red Shield Appeal amongst others.
+Students and their families were encouraged to donate to the Christmas Hamper Appeal.

-Prefect & SRC Body S. McKee Student Leadership
+Prefect & SRC Body

-REPORTING AREA 2: Contextual Information about the School
+REPORTING AREA 2 : Contextual Information about the School

-The McDonald College is Australia's only independent, coeducational, non-denominational school from Pre-School to Year 12 which integrates excellence in performing arts and academic studies to the NSW Higher School Certificate.
+The McDonald College is Australia's only independent, coeducational, non-denominational school from Infants to Year 12 that integrates excellence in performing arts and academic studies to the NSW Higher School Certificate.
 Our Boarding House caters for up to 30 girls from Year 7 to Year 12.
 The College specialises in creativity through a rigorous academic programme integrated with an extensive daily performing arts training.
 Our philosophy is to provide professional performance training in acting, classical ballet, dance, music and musical theatre whilst maintaining the highest standards of academic education thus allowing students the opportunity to keep all their options beyond school open.
 Academic extension opportunities are available to suitable students and those with special needs are catered for individually and/or through in-class support.
 A comprehensive performing arts programme is also available after school hours to College students as well as the broader community.
 The College is extremely proud of its achievements; combining performing arts with academic education.
 Our academic achievements in examinations such as NAPLAN and HSC are well above the State average.
 These outstanding results are often achieved in tandem with professional performance commitments.
 Our dedicated staff is passionate and highly skilled in developing and nurturing our students' potential, ability and interest.
 The College motto, 'Striving for Excellence and Quality in Performance', underpins our caring and tolerant environment; where creativity, self-discipline, passion, lateral thinking, self-esteem and academic, artistic and performance achievements are celebrated and encouraged.
 Our graduates are sought after globally as performing artists, in corporate and educational settings and in medical and legal realms.
 They are confident communicators with a creative view of the world beyond school.
-The McDonald College - A benchmark for national and international excellence and innovation in academic and performing arts studies to students of the 21st century; where excellence in performance begins; where individual gifts and talents are our priority; and where students love coming to school each day. www.mcdonald.nsw. edu.au
+The McDonald College - A benchmark for national and international excellence and innovation in academic and performing arts studies to students of the 21st century; where excellence in performance begins; where individual gifts and talents are our priority; and where students love coming to school each day. www.mcdonald.nsw.edu.au